Clayton Sumner Price: Biography

 By 1921 he was sharing a Monterey studio and residential address with artist William Gaskin and the Fauvist painter August Gay, a member of the Society of Six, at the old French Hotel, known as the Stevenson House.
 Price was first described as a very quiet "Bible-reading man" who painted illustrative cowboy scenes.
 He earned money by working at the local cannery and making picture frames.
 He studied with the popular Post-Impressionist painter Armin Hansen.
 In April 1922 he was one of three Monterey artists invited by Pedro Joseph de Lemos to exhibit at Stanford University, where, according to one critic, his ten displayed works were reminiscent of Frederic Remington.
 Shortly thereafter he exhibited at the: Del Monte Art Gallery (Monterey); Carmel Arts and Crafts Club; and California Gallery of American Art (San Francisco).

 By 1924 his art had changed radically and the press now described his works as having simplified compositions, blocks of either crude or harmonious colors, and juxtaposed planes that rendered distorted perspectives.
 His art was attracting wealthy buyers.
 At this time he was in a very public and romantic relationship with the artist Ina Perham.
 In the summer of 1925 his decidedly Expressionist canvases, along with his earlier paintings, were given a one-man show at San Francisco's Galerie des Beaux Arts.
 When critics evaluated his new works, they called him a "colorist" with no interest in drawing, but they also claimed that he "set a high mark for Modernists."
 His huge scaled model of the town of "old Monterey" was displayed on the Peninsula.

-In 1927 Price spent so much time in Berkeley and contributed to so many exhibits in the University town that he became a cult figure in the local art colony.
+In 1927 Price spent so much time in Berkeley and contributed to so many exhibits in the university town that he became a cult figure in the local art colony.
 That January his one-month show at the Berkeley League of Fine Arts attracted so much interest and so many students that it was extended into April; critics were enthralled by his purity, rhythm and progressive forms.

 Ten of Hansen's most reformist students formed the somewhat amorphous "Monterey Group," which included Price and Perham, and in May 1927 staged a highly publicized exhibit at the Galerie des Beaux Arts.
 Although much of the exhibit was panned, Price's canvas entitled Ploughing was called "quite an achievement."
 That summer a jury accepted his art for the exhibit at the California State Fair.
 Although he moved to Portland in 1929 he maintained an active schedule of exhibitions in northern California.
+Price holds an honorary degree from Reed College.